Usher Hall, Edinburgh ***

 Taken from her recent fifth album Life Love Flesh Blood, this lonely electric waltz – which features Jeff Beck on record, firmly aligning Dubliner May with the classic rock canon – is the starkest evidence that she’s in a breakup record phase.

-When she announced her split from Darrel Higham in 2015, May didn’t just break up with a partner but with her guitarist as well.
+When she announced her split from Darrel Higham in 2015, May didn’t just break up with a partner but with her guitarist and songwriting collaborator as well.
 In the two years since, she’s undergone a complete reinvention – not least in terms of her image, which has changed from a bright, trademark rockabilly look to the sculpted black hair and dress of a jazz chanteuse.

 The new music also manages to conjure the reflective sobriety of a relationship’s aftermath without resorting to demure pining; there were a couple of classic breakup songs here, including Should’ve Been You’s breezy waving away of regret and Leave Me Lonely’s yearning sense of sexual awakening.